-Regulation 63 of the Conservation of Habitats and Species Regulations 2017 (the 'Habitats Regulations') states that if a plan or project is "(a) is likely to have a significant effect on a European site or a European offshore marine site (either alone or in combination with other plans or projects); and (b) is not directly connected with or necessary to the management of that site" then the competent authority must "...make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives" before the plan is given effect.
+Regulation 63 of the Conservation of Habitats and Species Regulations 2017 (the 'Habitats Regulations') states that if a plan or project is "(a) is likely to have a significant effect on a European site8 or a European

+8 Strictly, 'European sites' are: any Special Area of Conservation (SAC) from the point at which the European Commission and the UK Government agree the site as a 'Site of Community Importance' (SCI); any classified Special Protection Area (SPA); any candidate SAC (cSAC); and (exceptionally) any other site or area that the Commission believes should be considered as an SAC but which has not been identified by the Government.
+However, the term is also commonly used when referring to potential SPAs (pSPAs), to which the provisions of Article 4(4) of Directive 2009/147/EC (the 'new wild birds directive') apply; and to possible SACs (pSACs) and listed Ramsar Sites, to which the provisions of the Habitats Regulations are applied a matter of Government policy (NPPF para.
+176; TAN5 para.
+5.1.3) when considering development proposals that may affect them.
+"European site" is therefore used in this report in its offshore marine site9 (either alone or in combination with other plans or projects); and (b) is not directly connected with or necessary to the management of that site" then the competent authority must "...make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives" before the plan is given effect.

-The process by which Regulation 63 is met is known as Habitats Regulations Assessment (HRA).
+The process by which Regulation 63 is met is known as Habitats Regulations Assessment (HRA)10.
 An HRA determines whether there will be any 'likely significant effects' (LSE) on any European site as a result of a plan's implementation (either on its own or 'in combination' with other plans or projects) and, if so, whether these effects will result in any adverse effects on the site's integrity.
 UU has a statutory duty to prepare its WRMP and is therefore the Competent Authority for any HRA.